aspisov/data-pipelines/02_yarn/README.md

 sudo htpasswd -c /etc/.htpasswd admin
 ```

+#### Accessing the services

-3. Now go back to your local machine and create a tunnel to the these services:
+1. Now go back to your local machine and create a tunnel to the these services:
 ```shell
 # local machine
 ssh -L 9870:127.0.0.1:9870 -L 8088:127.0.0.1:8088 -L 19888:127.0.0.1:19888 team@176.109.91.27
 ```

-4. Once the SSH tunnel is established, open your browser and navigate to:
+2. Once the SSH tunnel is established, open your browser and navigate to:

 > http://localhost:9870<br>
 > http://localhost:8088<br>
 > http://localhost:19888<br>

-Use the credentials from the previous step.